Gorkycreator/obsidian-quick-tagger/README.md

 ## Features
 - No more typing in yaml headers just to add tags!
-- Independant add/remove commands to minimize flicking through menus
+- Independent add/remove commands to minimize flicking through menus
-- List your favorite tabs in the settings, those will show up at the top of the list
+- List your favorite tags in the settings, those will show up at the top of the list

 ## Demo
 ![demo](images/quick_tagger_demo.gif)